klojang4j/klojang-templates/README.md

 ### Conditional Rendering

-Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met, is also done by means of nested templates.
+Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met &#8212; is also done by means of nested templates.

 The first thing to note here is that, by default, neither template variables nor nested templates are rendered in the first place.
 If you don't set a variable to a